AngularAgility/AngularAgility/README.md

 A set of useful Angular extensions to improve productivity

-Note all JavaScript/CSS that you might want to use is located in /angularAgility/*.* The remainder of the application is for the demo.
+Note all JavaScript/CSS that you might want to use is located in /src/*.*

 ##Form Extensions
 Angular.js form validation is likely the best take on form validation I've seen.
 Unfortuantely I have often found